 Using Implied Volatility Percentiles

 When trading options, you're likely to see a lot of price changes.
-The magnitude and direction of these changes aren't constant, though, so you need a way to track them.
-How do you track these changes?
-And how do you differentiate "normal" change versus the "not-so-normal" kind?
+The magnitude and direction of these changes aren't constant, though, making it challenging to track these changes.
+Another challenge is differentiating a "normal" change versus the "not-so-normal" kind?

 Ranking volatility for trading purposes is a little more nuanced, though.
-Some traders use the Implied Volatility (IV) Percentile and Historical Volatility (HV) Percentile readings on the Today's Options Statistics subtab on the thinkorswim® platform when making trading decisions.
+Some traders turn to the Implied Volatility (IV) Percentile and Historical Volatility (HV) Percentile readings on the Today's Options Statistics subtab on the thinkorswim® platform when making trading decisions.
+These indicators reflect how an underlying's current IV compares to the last year's worth of historical readings.

 Implied volatility vs. historical volatility